 Many new homeowners find themselves with the dilemma of what to do with all the window treatments that were left behind by the previous owner of the home.
 You’ll often encounter funky-looking valances over dusty, old blinds.

 Instead, you should update it.
-Here’s how it’s done in 2019 and beyond.
+Here’s how.

 Valances with Venetian Blinds